tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-07-09-On-Exceptions.md

 then became ``None``.
 And you can see now why the first thing I do is remove all exception-handling code along the way: most of the times it just masks the real error, making it harder to diagnose, while adding little or no added value at all.
-You don't make your code more robust by sweeping problems under the carpet: <span style="background: #FFA">good code crashes, allowing tests to uncover more bugs, increasing robustness.</span>
+You don't make your code more robust by sweeping problems under the carpet: <highlight>good code crashes, allowing tests to uncover more bugs, increasing robustness.</highlight>

 ## On the Granularity of Exception Classes ##